 The topic of ligature risks in inpatient psychiatric settings has been a significant challenge for the industry over the past several months following TJC’s increased scrutiny of this issue since March 1st.

 The latest development is that TJC has now published official recommendations on ligature risks in healthcare settings.
 These Recommendations Regarding Environmental Hazards for Providers and Surveyors were released in a preview communication on October 25th and subsequently published in the November issue of TJC Perspectives.
 As part of this communication, TJC has formally defined the term “ligature resistant” as “without points where a cord, rope, bedsheet, or other fabric/material can be looped or tied to create a sustainable point of attachment that may result in self-harm or loss of life.”

 So, if you operate inpatient psychiatric units (either in a freestanding psychiatric hospital or in a med/surg hospital) we urge your leadership team to carefully study these recommendations and take action on each of them.
-The following is a summary of the TJC recommendations as well as our suggestions for actions to take now:
+The following is a summary of the ligature risk Joint Commission recommendations as well as our suggestions for actions to take now:

 Recommendations for Inpatient Psychiatric Units